 - At the centre, you will also need to submit your fingerprints and photograph.
 This is known as biometric information collection.
-A digital finger scanner collects images of all 10 digits, and you will have a digital photo taken.
+A digital finger scanner collects images of all 10 fingers.
 The digital fingerprint scanner uses no inks, liquids or chemicals and will not mark your skin.

 - Ensure your fingertips are free from any forms of decoration such as mehndi, cuts, abrasions or other markings as these may affect your ability to provide acceptable finger scans.

-- If you are applying for a visa on behalf of a child under 5 years old, they must also attend an appointment, but don’t have to provide their fingerprint information.
+If you are applying for a visa on behalf of a child under 12 years old, they don’t have to visit visa application centre as they don’t have to provide their fingerprint information.